cenit-io/cenit-docs/docs/transformations/parsers.md

 The method create_from_json! persists a new record of the target data type by using a  a parameter of type json.
 You should notice this line of code creates a record of the target data type by taking every property value from the data obtained from the request and possibly discarding the remaining ones.
 So they need to share a similar structure in order to get the right result.

 Actually, there are several methods available on the target data type object that can be invoked to create records.
-They all have the following pattern:
+All of them have the following pattern:

 `(create|new)_from_(json|xml|edi)[!]`